 Your lats are the biggest muscles in your back and the strongest too.
-They're the most commonly sought-after back muscles because of their power and size.
-So, how do you decide which moves to include in your workouts that will make sure you’re getting the most out of them?
-Well, we’ve picked what we think are the 5 best lat exercises are, so take a look.
+They’re the most commonly sought-after back muscles because of their power and size.
+So, how do you decide which moves to include in your workouts to ensure you get the most out of them?
+Well, we’ve picked what we think are the five best lat exercises, so take a look.

 Want to move fast?
 Jump to the right section below.